People

 Associate Professor

 Roxanna Curto is an Associate Professor of French and Spanish at the University of Iowa.
+She received her Ph.D. in French from Yale in 2008 and her A.B. in Romance Studies from Harvard in 2001.

 Title/Position